 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

-Frankly, the picture quality is better with my little camera, I think.
-It was a little gray, and the tiny sensor of the Nano seems to me to have trouble managing the lack of light, even more than my Canon Powershot A95, which is nothing extraordinary.
-I find the rendering of the Nano a little greenish.
+Frankly, the image quality is better with my little APN, I think.
+The weather was a little gray, and the Nano's tiny sensor seems to have trouble handling the lack of light, even more so than my Canon Powershot A95, which is nothing extraordinary.
+I find the Nano's rendering a little greenish.

-The Nano is so small, it's hard not to move.
-Fixed shots are still shaking a little.
+The Nano is also so small, it's hard not to move.
+Still shots always shake a little.

 Another thing I noticed: the Nano, despite its tiny size, is less discreet.
-Curiously, people weren't paying too much attention to my ordinary little APN (it's a trick, people think I'm taking pictures while I'm filming, hey! hey!).
-With the iPod Nano, they felt like they were being filmed and tried to avoid the lens more often.
+Oddly enough, people didn't pay too much attention to my banal little APN (it's a trick, they think I'm taking photos, when in fact I'm filming, hey! hey!).
+With the iPod Nano, they felt they were being filmed, and more often tried to avoid the lens.

-Other than that, Chinatown did not impress me.
-In terms of neighborhood, Montreal's Chinatown is restricted to two-three streets, the most popular being the pedestrian street of Montreal. the Gauchetière where I shot these two little movies.
+Other than that, Chinatown made little impression on me.
+In fact, Montreal's Chinatown is limited to two or three streets, the busiest of which is the pedestrianised rue de the Gauchetière where I shot these two short films.

-In fact, there are many other street corners and neighbourhoods in central Montreal that deserve to be called "Chinatown", given the presence of the Asian community.
-I have seen many Chinese, Thai, Vietnamese, Indian restaurants, sushi and noodle vendors, mini-markets and other Asian fast-food outlets.
+In fact, there are plenty of other street corners and neighborhoods in downtown Montreal that deserve to be called "Chinatown", such is the presence of the Asian community.
+I've seen plenty of Chinese, Thai, Vietnamese and Indian restaurants, sushi and noodle vendors, mini-markets and other Asian fast-food outlets.

-But in Chinatown, there's one guy you can't miss, if you like Asian sweets: the seller of candy with dragon beard (Dragon's beard candy), that we see on my videos.
+But in Chinatown, there's one guy you can't miss, if you like Asian sweets: the seller of candy with dragon beard (Dragon's beard candy), featured in my videos.

-These are sweets made with sugar, peanut, sesame seeds, coconut and chocolate...
-And the famous dragon beard, these are the funny stringy thongs it covers all.
-Four dollars a box of six.
+These are sweets made from sugar, peanuts, sesame seeds, coconut and chocolate...
+And the famous dragon's beard, those funny stringy strips with which he coats everything.
+Four dollars for a box of six.

-Obviously, it's a bit of an institution in the neighborhood.
-The small counter, where you can observe the candy making, is very popular with tourists.
+Apparently, it's something of an institution in the neighborhood.
+The little counter, where you can watch the candy being made, is a big hit with tourists.